Senator Leahy Champions UVM-IBM "Smart Grid" Research Using Complex Systems

 "IBM's Vermont site has a long history of success working with UVM and we're pleased that this collaboration has now been extended to include IBM Research, said Janette Bombardier, director, IBM Vermont site operations and senior location executive.
 "IBM has used systems modeling and monitoring to improve energy use at its Vermont facility, and this research will focus on how to apply similar techniques to create a more stable and reliable electric grid for Vermont and nationwide."

 "The growing UVM-IBM partnership in complex systems approaches and high performance computing on issues critical to the State of Vermont and our nation showcases excellence in both institutions," said UVM Vice President for Research Domenico Grasso, "I sincerely thank Senator Leahy for his support of this important research and look forward to our faculty's continued collaborations with IBM."

 Professor Hines moved to the UVM College of Engineering and Mathematical Sciences in 2007 after earning degrees in engineering and public policy from Carnegie-Mellon University.
-He has been active in Vermont energy systems education efforts.
+He has been active in Vermont energy systems education efforts and, in addition to his position at UVM, holds an adjunct position with Vermont Law School.
 Professor Danforth, Hines' co-investigator, moved to UVM from the University of Maryland and is an expert in the modeling of chaotic interactions.
 Danforth is engaged in complex systems modeling studies ranging from the "emotional state of the blogosphere" to blood coagulation and is also a national leader in math and climate system education both at UVM and through the Governor's Institutes of Vermont (GIV) program for Vermont high schools.